Qqwy/elixir-map_diff/README.md

   [{:map_diff, "~> 1.0"}]
 end
 ```

+## Changelog

+- 1.1.1 Refactoring by @andre1sk.
+Thank you!
+- 1.1.0 Allow comparison of struct fields.
+- 1.0.0 First stable version.

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)
 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can